Barbasol: Advertising since 2001

 Barbasol's advertising since 2001 is not as suggestive as its 1920s counterparts.
 Many television ads from 2001 to 2009 have featured a close-call situation, followed by one person saying "Close shave!" and another person responding with "Better buy Barbasol!"
 The "close shave" double entendre has been replaced with the more patriotic tagline "Close Shave America, Close Shave Barbasol."
 (This can be heard, for example, on the Fred Thompson Show radio podcast).
 The related advertising relies less on tongue-in-cheek humor and associates the brand more with a warm, homey feeling.

 In February 2012, Barbasol signed a five-year agreement with Major League Soccer side Columbus Crew that would see the brand become the club's shirt sponsor.

 Barbasol is a main sponsor of radio network Westwood One, with its radio commercials (most of which featured former NFL quarterback Boomer Esiason) being heard during sporting events broadcast on Westwood One.

 The Barbasol Championship is a professional golf tournament scheduled that was played for the first time on the PGA Tour in 2015 as an alternative event for the 2015 Open Championship.
 The tournament is played on the Grand National course of the Robert Trent Jones Golf Trail in Opelika, Alabama.

 Barbasol has created a social media presence, including a Twitter-based sweepstakes.

+Legacy

-In the 1993 sci-fi feature film Jurassic Park, an embryo cryopreservation container is hidden in a modified Barbasol can.
+Barbasol's longevity in the American marketplace has made it an unmistakable icon for shaving.
+It is often the representative for a can of shaving cream, simply for its recognizable packaging, and can be seen in such movies as Jurassic Park, Dead Men Don't Wear Plaid, and Evan Almighty.
+In the 1993 science-fiction film Jurassic Park, an embryo cryopreservation container is hidden in a modified Barbasol can.
 The brand was used to market the 2015 sequel Jurassic World.
 Special dinosaur-themed cans were released, along with a promotion offering a trip to an archaeological excavation in Wyoming.

-In popular culture

-Barbasol's longevity in the American marketplace has made it an unmistakable icon for shaving.
-It is often the representative for a can of shaving cream, simply for its recognizable packaging, and can be seen in such movies as Jurassic Park, Dead Men Don't Wear Plaid, and Evan Almighty.